anvaari/BarnameKon/README.md

 # Updates
 **2021/3/29** : Solve the problem of summer time.
 (Barnamekon set time 1 hour ahead when summer time come.)
+**2021/5/19** : Create ics file for events.
+But ics file don't show time correctly (I think this is the problem with timezone), It will be fixed in next update.